aroberge/ideas/docs/source/motivation.rst

 as well as `various experiments I wrote about <https://duckduckgo.com/?q=experimental+site%3Aaroberge.blogspot.com>`_, I thought it would make sense to create a versatile projects which I could use as the basis of other projects.
 An obvious benefit is that I will need to fix bugs in a single project.
+Furthermore, if this project gets enough visibility, some programmers much more qualified than I am might take the time to make concrete suggestions as to how to improve it.

 Additional motivation
 ---------------------